zuluchaka/tradingplan/README.md

 ### CONTINUATION PATTERN:
-If the wick of the Pin Bar is more than 4 times larger than the average trading range of the previous bars.
-Always trade with the trend.
+Ignore PinBar formed against the current trend

-## Indicators Used for Confluence ONLY
+## Indicators Used for Confluence (Focus on QUALITY SETUPS)
+Factors of Confluence:
+- The Trend
+- Support/Resistance Level, Supply & Demand Zones
+- Moving Averages
+- Fibonacci Retracements
+- Trendlines

-MA - used to gauge the direction and strength of the trend - They are dynamic SR Levels. price religiously bounces off certain EMAs during retraces.
+Moving Averages are used to gauge the direction and strength of the trend - They are dynamic SR Levels. price religiously bounces off certain EMAs during retraces.

-- SMA(8)
+- SMA(8, 21, 89)
-- EMA(21, 50, 200) - reacts more quickly to recent price events than SMA
+- EMA(50, 200) - reacts more quickly to recent price events than SMA
 - Fibonacci Retracement: 38.2, 50 and 61.8 are the most important levels for Pin Bar.
 Trade it in confluence with MA and EMA.
 - Pivot Points
 - Stochastic (Correlated to SUPPORT/RESISTANCE) DAILY Chart: